PhilippeW83440/SDCND/CarND-LaneLines-P1/writeup_philippew.md

 **1. Color selection**
 New Function: select_white_yellow
+Going from RGB colorspace to HSV or HLS colorspace helps dealing with poor lighting conditions.
+Even if not required when working on the 2 first videos (white.mp4 and yelow.mp4), the below technique, color selection in HLS space, results in a clear improvement for the extra.mp4 challenge video.
 White and Yellow pixels are extracted in HLS space: cf https://en.wikipedia.org/wiki/HSL_and_HSV
 White is identified with high L (Light) values: above 200.
 Yellow is identified with a H (Hue) value in between 10 and 40 and a S (Saturation) value above 100.